chunlee-thong/flutter_boilerplate/README.md

 - db: model for hive or any database's model
 - others: custom object model

-#### page_template
+#### pages

-- a template for commonly used screen or page functioanlity in an app, example: change password page, setting page....
+- Each page has their own folder
+- Each folder has a .dart file and a widgets folder that contains a widget that only use specifally in this page

-#### controllers
+#### repository

-- store your provider or riverpod class
+- class that use to fetch data from Data source

 #### services